Journalist, author, teacher

-My journalism has appeared in AARP The Magazine, Atlantic CityLab, The Chronicle of Higher Education, The Chronicle of Philanthropy, Johns Hopkins Health Review, Johns Hopkins Magazine, and on NPR.
+My journalism has appeared in AARP The Magazine, The Chronicle of Higher Education, The Chronicle of Philanthropy, CityLab, Johns Hopkins Health Review, Johns Hopkins Magazine, the Washington Post, and on NPR.

 I am an award-winning journalist and author whose work has encompassed everything from education to music, politics to social justice, and science to sports.
 Though I’m versatile, my work has maintained a single focus: learning as much as I can about people so I can understand them and tell their stories.

 Interested in working with me?
 Send me an email and I'll get back to you ASAP: email@example.com